SkygearIO/skygear-doc/content/ios/query.md

 ## Complex Queries

 ### Sorting the records
-We can sort records returned like this:
+We can sort records returned by:

 ```obj-c
 NSSortDescriptor *sortDescriptor = [NSSortDescriptor sortDescriptorWithKey:@"_updated_at" ascending:NO];     // sorted by modificationDate